Tuta absoluta: History and genetics

 Organophosphate and pyrethroid resistance developed in Chile, then in Brazil and (as noted above) Argentina.
 Spinosad resistance was also first noticed in Chile (possibly thanks to a cytochrome P450 and esterases), and then spinosad/spinetoram cross-resistance in Brazil due to two desensitizing mutations at the same target site: G275E, and an exon-skipping mutation; and perhaps synergistically with other factors.

 Then came the Spanish detection in 2006.
 The biotype of this European invasion already carried at least 4 resistance mutations from a Chilean parental population: 3 in the relevant sodium channel for pyrethroids, including L1014F; and 1 (A201S) in the enzyme targeted by organophosphates.

 Previously there had been little interest in this subject.
 Then about six years after the beginning of its invasion of Europe, there was a sharp increase in scientific recognition of - and interest in - resistance in T. absoluta, which only continued to build further year after year.
-In Aydın, Turkey in 2015, the T. absoluta population was found to be highly resistant indoxacarb, spinosad, chlorantraniliprole, and metaflumizone, but not azadirachtin - while the Urla, İzmir population was only resistant to azadirachtin, and even then only weakly so.
+In Aydın, Turkey in 2015, the T. absoluta population was found to be highly resistant to indoxacarb, spinosad, chlorantraniliprole, and metaflumizone, but not azadirachtin - while the Urla, İzmir population was only resistant to azadirachtin, and even then only weakly so.
 Many modes of action have fallen in efficacy in South America and Europe, closely in tandem with popularity of use of those MoAs/insecticides: Abamectin, cartap, indoxacarb, chitin biosynthesis inhibitors, spinosad, and the diamides.
 Only pyrethroid resistance has been confirmed to have declined.
 Only chlorfenapyr and Bt toxin have remained at low resistance, likely due to low usage.
 IRAC (the Insecticide Resistance Action Committee)'s efforts to slow resistance development and spread have been effective in Brazil and Spain, by way of widely disseminated information campaigns targeting the agricultural industries in the area.

 It has been hypothesized that the flatness of the Brazilian savannah may be speeding up the spread of resistance alleles.

 Interactions between T. absoluta, Bemisia tabaci, resistance, and Neoleucinodes elegantalis, and natural enemies of these pests remain underexplored.
 There are substantial gaps in knowledge that will need to be filled in the future.